nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 5. Test case: `deleteLesson` <br>
    Expected: No lesson is deleted.
 Error indicating invalid command format is shown in the response box.

+##### Deleting a task from a lesson in ___SCHEDULE list___

+1. Prerequisites:
+    * List all lessons using the `list` command.
+There are more than 2 lessons in the displayed list of lessons.
+    * All lessons have more than 2 and less than 10 tasks. <br><br>

+2. Test case: `show 1` followed by `deleteTask 2` <br>
+   Expected: The second task in the task list of the first lesson in the displayed list of lessons is deleted.
+Details of the deleted task is shown in the response box.

+3. Test case: `deleteTask 1` <br>
+   Expected: No task is deleted.
+Error indicating the use of show lesson before deleting task is shown in the response box.

+4. Test case: `deleteTask 1` (in ___STUDENTS list___)
+   Expected: No task is deleted.
+Error indicating deleting of tasks only in schedule list is shown in the response box.

+5. Test case: `deleteTask 1` (in ___TASKS list___)
+   Expected: No task is deleted.
+Error indicating deleting of tasks only in schedule list is shown in the response box.

 ### Saving data